-Students will be placed on Academic Probation, and this will be a considering factor when re-enrollment takes place.
+Students will be placed on Academic Probation, and this will be a considered factor when re-enrollment takes place.
 Probation Contracts are a permanent record in a High School student's file and negatively affect Honor Roll and Valedictorian opportunities.

-The student is responsible for all work missed on the day of the truancy for the purpose of not falling behind on their learning, but he/she will receive a grade of zero for tests/assignments missed.
-MHS students are responsible for checking their Microsoft 365 Accounts daily, to check for assignments and notices from teachers.
+The student is responsible for all work missed on the day of the truancy to not fall behind on their learning, but he/she will receive a grade of zero for tests/assignments missed.
+MHS students are responsible for checking their Microsoft 365Accounts daily, to check for assignments and notices from teachers.